Precy loves to write about many topics, including Filipino culture, legends and traditions.

 Kara: Bulilyaso, mom and dad.

-Kara: Marie called me earlier and said her mom asked her to accompany her to a co-worker's birthday party.
+Kara: Marie called me earlier and said her mom asked her to accompany her to a coworker's birthday party.
 Her mom was supposed to go there with another coworker, but they changed their mind today.
-Aunt Lily isn't comfortable going all by herself so she asked Marie to come with her.
+Aunt Lily isn't comfortable going all by herself, so she asked Marie to come with her.

 Mom: Just help me cook dinner instead.

-Kara: Barbeque chicken?
+Kara: Barbecue chicken?

 Mom: Dehins (no).
 I forgot to buy chicken yesterday.

 John: What's for dinner?
-Barbeque chicken?
+Barbecue chicken?